 As it were, I wish I had, because the journey out to the beach and back ended up costing us 20 Cuban Convertible Pesos (also known as CUC and are equivalent to 1 USD).

-Keep in mind that it had cost us 25 CUC to take a five hour bus to the Trinidad the day before.
-I was not impressed.
-Definitely one of the more pricey Cuba scams to be found.
+Keep in mind that it had cost us 25 CUC to take a five hour bus to the Trinidad the day before and we’d taken much cheaper taxi rides in Havanna.

 Taxis in Cuba usually aren’t metered.
 As we’d learned, it’s best to negotiate the price before setting out.
 Whilst in Havana we found that prices should have been below 10 CUCs and even less for a short trip.

-We haggled and he quoted us 4 CUC at the time, (he’d wanted 8 CUCs to begin with).
-Joke was on us when he took us to our destination and told us it was 4 CUCs each.
+We haggled with the driver and he quoted us 4 CUC at the time, (he’d wanted 8 CUCs to begin with).
+Joke was on us when he took us to our destination (a very short distance away!) and told us it was 4 CUCs each.

 |How to avoid this Cuba scam: Always haggle for a fair price.
 Carry change, if possible in both pesos (the local Cuban currency) and CUCs.
 Or, pay the drivers at the beginning of the ride, once you’re in the car and are settled on a price.
 I did this a handful of times after growing wise to the “no change” scam and it worked a charm.|